Canine hip dysplasia is a common cause of limping and lameness in larger dogs.

 Di Gu Pi San helps dogs with the following TCVM signs:

-How Di Gu Pi San Treats Your Dog’s Hip Dysplasia and Joint Pain
+How Di Gu Pi San Treats Canine Hip Dysplasia and Joint Pain

 Di Gu Pi San is a Traditional Chinese Veterinary Medicine blend of 12 different Eastern herbs.

-Di Gu Pi San addresses the underlying causes of your dog’s illness or disease.
+Di Gu Pi San addresses the underlying causes of canine hip dysplasia or other diseases.

 The underlying cause of any disease is always some type of imbalance.